myhdl/myhdl/doc/source/manual/conversion_examples.rst

 MyHDL defines hooks that are understood by the converter but ignored by the simulator.
 The hooks are ``__verilog__`` for Verilog and ``__vhdl__`` for VHDL.
 They operate like a special return value.
-When defined in a MyHDL function.  the convertor will use its value instead of the regular return value.
+When defined in a MyHDL function, the convertor will use their value instead of the regular return value.

 The value of ``__verilog__`` or ``__vhdl__`` should be a format string